 Youtube video: Close Before You Doze

 To protect your home and family from the dangers of a fire, it is important to understand just how fast a fire can spread.
-Once a fire breaks out in your home, you have just seconds to escape.
-In just minutes, that fire can turn life-threatening.
-In less than five minutes, your entire home could become engulfed by the flames.
-A scary reality.
+Once a fire breaks out in your home, don’t wait to escape.
+In just seconds, that fire can turn life-threatening, and it can engulf your home in five minutes.
+A scary reality, but a preventable one.

 The Marion Fire Department (MFD) wants to keep you safe.
 The best way to survive a home fire is to escape it, and that means having a home fire safety plan.
 Everyone needs to know what to do and where to go if there is a fire.
 The MFD wants you to PLAN AHEAD by following the National Fire Protection Agency’s (NFPA) step-by-step guide on how to create a home fire safety plan for your family to protect them against the unthinkable.

 - DRAW a map of your home including all doors and windows.

 - DISCUSS the plan with everyone in your family.